 - c.
 Loading.
 Many of the University's general deliveries take place at the Support Building at 2025 F Street, while certain special deliveries occur at loading docks and departments located throughout the campus, as detailed more fully in Exhibit P: Traffic & Parking Report. - 2.
 Screening, Signs, Streets, Public Utility Facilities (Sub-section 210.5).
 The University takes great efforts to maintain an attractive campus environment and continues to develop streetscape improvements and enhancements.
-Standards regarding the various streetscape components (including landscaping, street signage, lighting, and street furniture) will be developed further in coordination with the Office of Planning and through the creation of a comprehensive streetscape plan.
+Standards regarding various streetscape components will be addressed in the Foggy Bottom Campus Streetscape Plan.
+A preliminary Streetscape Plan, developed in collaboration with the Office of Planning and representatives from the DC Department of Transportation (DDOT), is included as Exhibit X.